Reboot: Etymology

-Cold versus warm reboot
+Cold vis-à-vis warm reboot

 For IBM PC compatible computers, a cold boot is a boot process in which the computer starts from a powerless state, in which the system performs a complete power-on self-test (POST).
 Both the operating system and third-party software can initiate a cold boot; the restart command in Windows 9x initiates a cold reboot, unless the Shift key is held.

 A warm boot is initiated by the BIOS, either as a result of the Control-Alt-Delete key combination or directly through BIOS interrupt INT 19h.
-It may not perform a complete POST - for example, it may skip the memory test - and may not perform a POST at all.
+It may not perform a complete POST—for example, it may skip the memory test—and may not even perform a POST at all.
 Malware may prevent or subvert a warm boot by intercepting the Ctrl + Alt + Delete key combination and prevent it from reaching BIOS.
 The Windows NT family of operating systems also does the same and reserves the key combination for its own use.

 Operating systems based on Linux support an alternative to warm boot; the Linux kernel has optional support for kexec, a system call which transfers execution to a new kernel and skips hardware or firmware reset.
 The entire process occurs independently of the system firmware.
 The kernel being executed does not have to be a Linux kernel.

 Outside the domain of IBM PC compatible computers, the types of boot may not be as clear.
 According to Sue Loh of Windows CE Base Team, Windows CE devices support three types of boots: Warm, cold and clean.
 A warm boot discards program memory.
 A cold boot additionally discards storage memory (also known as the "object store"), while a clean boot erases all forms of memory storage from the device.
 However, since these areas do not exist on all Windows CE devices, users are only concerned with two forms of reboot: one that resets the volatile memory and one that wipes the device clean and restores factory settings.
 For example, for a Windows Mobile 5.0 device, the former is a cold boot and the latter is a clean boot.